wyllie/AwAws/README.md

 and Aws - so when boto4 comes out, all of the code that needs to be refactored all lives in one place.

+Ultimately, this package is used as a foundation for using AWS Lambda.
+This package will typically be installed on Lamabda Service as a Layer.

 ## Install
 Steps to get up and running with AwAws:
 1) Install python virtualenvwrappers (if you don't already have it)